lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
-There are two terms when it comes to numbers of cases: Prevalence and incidence.
-Prevalence is a snap shot in time and counts how many have a disease.
+There are two terms when it comes to the numbers of disease cases: Prevalence and incidence.
+Prevalence is a snapshot in time and counts how many have a disease.
 Incidence is the new cases of a disease over a period of time.
-Incidence data is much more scientifically powerful at understanding how exposures can influence disease risk because of the time component.
-Here shows what prevalence vs incidence is in a prospective cohort.
-At visit 0, there is one case, so there is one prevalent case.
+Because of the time component, incidence data is much more powerful at uncovering how exposures can influence disease.
+This graph illustrates prevalence vs incidence.
+At visit 0, there is one case, and so one prevalent case.

 ---